Dayn9/dayn9.github.io/_posts/docs/atom/2020-12-28-seperation.markdown

 ---
 layout: post
 title:  "Separation algorithms "
+description: "Running separation algorithms in parallel to \"Animate\" particle configuration "
 date:   2020-12-28 11:15:33 -0400
 categories: [docs, atom]
+category: Docs
 ---

 Separation algorithms were used to position particles with a smooth motion. similar methods were used for the shells and nucleus with slight variations.

 <!--more-->

-## Nucleus Separation
+## Optimizations

+In the actual program a `Parallel.For` loop replaces the first for loop to speed up the calculations.

+Each particle loops over all PREVIOUS particles and adds equal opposing forces to each.

+### move to center
 Protons and Neutrons in the nucleus are all controlled by the same separation algorithm.

-In the actual program a `Parallel.For` loop replaces the first for loop to speed up the calculations

-### move to center
 Every particle in the Nucleus moves towards the center.
 This force is normalized and then clamped to it's own magnitude so the particles slow on approach